polyipseity/information/special/academia/HKUST/COMP 2711H/index.md

 The content is in teaching order.

 - grading scheme: 40% homework, 30% midterm examination, 30% final examination
   - homework: 10% × 4.
 It must be written in LaTeX.
 After submitting the homework, the instructor and TAs will read the submission and give feedback.
 You can then resubmit once more.
 The highest out of the 2 submission wills be counted.
-Resubmission may be disallowed if the initial submission is low quality or lack effort.
+Resubmission may be disallowed if the initial submission is low quality or lacks effort.
   - midterm examination: 30%.
   - final examination: 30%.
 It covers the entire course.
 - [questions](questions/questions.md)